rosethorn999/gympool/README.md

 # gym-pool

-A place that share your gyml contract in Taiwan.
+A place for trading your gym contract in Taiwan.

 🚀 Migrating to React from [Vue](https://github.com/rosethorn999/gym-pool-vue).\
 🐍 Use Python Django as Backend service.

 ## Getting Started with Create React App